MuhammadBilalAkbar/dart3_class_modifiers/README.md

 ## abstract

-To define a class that doesn’t require a full, concrete implementation of its entire interface, use the abstract modifier.
+To define a class that doesn’t require complete implementation of its entire interface, use the abstract modifier.

 - Abstract classes can be extended and implemented.